plumed/plumed.github.io/funding.md

 PLUMED is largely funded through the time of its [developers and contributors](/people) and the institutions/fellowships paying their salaries.

-The following grants/institutions are also acknowledged:
+The following grants, institutions, and companies are also acknowledged for their support to PLUMED events and software development over the years.

 __PLUMED events__